anupamav/NVS-GAN/README_NVS_GAN_V1.txt

 ## Usage
 1. Clone the repository containing the notebook.
-2. Install the required libraries as mentioned in the 'Installation' section.
+2. Install the required libraries.
 3. Open the notebook in Jupyter Lab or Google Colab.
 4. Run the cells in order.